Entangled simultaneity versus classical interactivity in communication complexity

 \subsection{Proof outline}

-Let us say, informally, that a distribution of bits is \e{noise-resistant} if its ``noisy version'' is distinguishable from the uniform distribution.
-In Step 1 we observe that a ``projection'' of a noise-resistant distribution to a randomly-selected subset of bits can (also) be distinguished from the uniform -- that is, it cannot have the full entropy.
-This argument is applied to the distribution of $\sigma_i(X_1)\xor X_2$, which is noise-resistant by assumption, letting us conclude that a ``typical'' $\l(\sigma_i(X_1)\xor X_2\r)_S$ has entropy $\sz S-\asOm\delta$.
+Let us say, informally, that a distribution of bits is \e{noise-resistant} if its ``noisy version'' is distinguishable from the uniform distribution. \itstart \item In Step 1 we observe that a ``projection'' of a noise-resistant distribution to a randomly-selected subset of bits can (also) be distinguished from the uniform -- that is, it cannot have the full entropy.
+This argument is applied to the distribution of $\sigma_i(X_1)\xor X_2$, which is noise-resistant by assumption, letting us conclude that a ``typical'' $\l(\sigma_i(X_1)\xor X_2\r)_S$ has entropy $\sz S-\asOm\delta$. \item In Step 2 we use chain decomposition over $\h{\l(\sigma_i(X_1)\xor X_2\r)_S}$ in order to ``pinpoint'' the entropy loss in $\sigma_i(X_1)\xor X_2$.
+That is, as a result of the first two steps we ``trade the noise-resistance off'' for localising the entropy loss in $\sigma_i(X_1)\xor X_2$. \item In Step 3 we apply hypercontractivity to conclude that $\nu$ cannot have the full entropy, quod erat demonstrandum. \itend